Last updated on February 26, 2026

 Ephara, Ever-Sheltering | Illustration by Johan Grenier

 I’m really happy with battles as a card type.
-I think there may be some parts that we’ll need to see how well they actually work, especially things like interaction in multiplayer games, but I think they’re original and interesting designs.
-I hope we’ll be seeing more of them soon both with new mechanics and as lore devices.
+I think they make for interesting interaction in multiplayer games, the design is interesting.
+I hope we see more of them soon both with new mechanics and as lore devices.

 But enough about what I think.
 What’s your opinion on battles?
 Do you like them or do you think they’re unnecessary?
-What’s your favorite battle so far?
+What’s your favorite battle?
 Leave a comment letting me know.
-And while we’re here, go ahead and visit our Discord to join an amazing community of Magic fans.
+And while we’re here, go ahead and visit the Draftsim Discord to join an amazing community of Magic fans.

-That’s enough from me for now.
-Have a good one, and I’ll see you next time!
+That’s enough for me.
+Have a good one, and get back to battling!

 Follow Draftsim for awesome articles and set updates: